Department website: http://arthist.jhu.edu/

 Art Collections and Resources

 Located in a metropolitan region of unsurpassed museum collections and research institutions, Johns Hopkins is well situated for the study of art history.
-The Baltimore Museum of Art, with its rich holdings in modern and contemporary art, African Art, and the history of prints (to name just a few of its strengths), is directly adjacent to the Homewood campus.
-Downtown, and only a short shuttle ride away, is the renowned Walters Art Museum, which houses art from Asia, the Americas, Europe, and the Islamic world from the pre-historic era to the nineteenth century.
+The Baltimore Museum of Art, with its rich holdings in modern and contemporary art, African art, and the history of prints (to name just a few of its strengths), is directly adjacent to the Homewood campus.
+Downtown, and only a short shuttle ride away, is the renowned Walters Art Museum.
+It houses art from Asia, the Americas, Europe, and the Islamic world from the pre-historic era to the nineteenth century.

 Easily accessible from Baltimore are the museums and galleries of Washington D.C., a short train ride to the south.
 The National Gallery of Art houses a world-class collection of European and American painting, sculpture, photography, and graphic arts from the Renaissance to the present day.
 Important collections of Byzantine art and the art of the ancient Americas are maintained at Dumbarton Oaks Research Library, and collections of Islamic, Asian, Ancient Near Eastern, and African art are housed in the Smithsonian’s National Museum of Asian Art and National Museum of African Art.
 Works of modern and contemporary art are presented in the permanent collections and exhibitions of the Hirshhorn Museum, Smithsonian American Art Museum (SAAM), and the Phillips Collection.
 The collections at the National Museum for Women in the Arts, the Library of Congress, and the Textile Museum (at George Washington University) add to the richness of materials available for study.